-The 17th annual festival in this unique small Scottish town promises to be even more appealing and exciting than ever by maintaining the high musical standards set by previous festivals.
-Visitors will have the chance to enjoy top class and highly professional artistes, some on a first time visit, as well as some old favourites, ensuring that the festival caters for jazz lovers of all ages who appreciate quality as well as variety for their entertainment.
+The 18th annual festival in this unique small Scottish town will endeavour to maintain the high musical standards set by previous festivals.
+Visitors will have the chance to enjoy top class and highly professional artistes, some on a first time visit, as well as some old favourites, ensuring that the festival caters for jazz lovers of all ages who appreciate quality as well as variety in their entertainment.

-From eight o’ clock on Thursday on Sunday 15th June 2014, some seventeen bands or groups will appear in venues throughout Kirkcudbright providing over eighty hours of musical entertainment.
+From eight o’ clock on Thursday 11th to midnight on Sunday 14th June 2015, some seventeen bands, groups and solo performers will appear in venues throughout Kirkcudbright providing over eighty hours of musical entertainment.

-One of the features of the festival will be the “jazz dine around” on each of the Festival evenings, with small groups providing music for diners in local restaurants, usually from to .
-The groups appearing this year are The Sappers (aka Dick Lee and Phil Adams), guitarists Duncan McCallum and Dougie Harrison with Tom Kincaid and Angus Dick doing solo piano spots.
+One of the features of the festival will be the “jazz dine around” on each of the Festival evenings, with small groups providing music for diners in local restaurants, usually from 6 to 8 pm.
+The groups appearing this year are yet to be finalised but will include amongst others, guitarists Duncan McCallum and Dougie Harrison with Tom Kincaid doing solo piano spots.
 These events are very popular and bookings should be made directly with the restaurants to avoid disappointment.
-In addition, and also for diners, Dick Lee’s Swingtet with Alison Affleck will be at the Selkirk Arms while Jim McIntosh and the Jazzaholics and Creole Clarinets and Friends with Denise Gordon will play at the CocoaBean Factory on the Saturday evening.
+In addition, and also for diners, the Keith Stephen Hot Club Trio and Caroline Irwin will be at the Selkirk Arms while Jim Petrie's Diplomats of Jazz and the Internationa All Stars with Denise Gordon will play at the CocoaBean Factory on the Saturday evening.

 People sometimes say “I don’t like jazz” but the music of this Festival is mainly from the 1920s and 30s, is very melodic, features songs from “The Great American Songbook”, is excellent for dancing and will be played with great skill and love by the band members so come along and give it a try – you’ll be pleasantly surprised!